pguetschow/bachelor-shift-manager/README.md

 `python manage.py loaddata shift_types.json`

-## Create Shift Types:
-Either use the Django admin or create a data migration / fixture to add the three shift types (EarlyShift, LateShift, NightShift) with their start/end times and staff constraints.

 ## Generate Schedule:
 Run the management command to archive any previous schedule and generate a new one